York Beach (baseball): History

 In 1908, York Beach became new members of the Class D level Maine State League, beginning league play in the six–team league.
-The Bangor White Sox, Biddeford Orphans, Lewiston, Pine Tree Capers and Portland Blue Sox were returning league franchises and joined the York Beach team to begin the 1908 season.
+The Bangor White Sox, Biddeford Orphans, Lewiston, Pine Tree Capers and Portland Blue Sox were returning league franchises and joined the newly formed York Beach team to begin the 1908 season.

 The Maine State League began play on June 10, 1908.
-On July 19, 1908, both the York Beach and Pine Tree Capers teams disbanded.
+On July 19, 1908, both the York Beach and Pine Tree Capers teams disbanded during the season.
 York Beach had a 10–15 record when the team folded.
 When the Portland Blue Sox withdrew on August 28, 1908, it caused the four remaining Maine State League teams to fold.
-The Portland Blue Sox were in 1st place with a 32–20 record when disbanding.
+The Portland Blue Sox were in first place with a 32–20 record when disbanding.
 Portland finished ahead of the Bangor White Sox (31–22), Lewiston/Augusta (20–26) and Biddeford (18–30) in the standings.
 Pine Tree had a 15–13 record when folding and York Beach was 10–15.
 Since Portland had folded, Bangor was awarded the 1908 Maine State League Championship.

-It was reported that George Grebenstein was a player on the York Beach team and served as "captain" of the team.
+It was documented that George Grebenstein was a player on the York Beach team and served as "captain" of the team.

 According to reports, the York Beach uniforms were green and brown.

 York Beach, Maine has not hosted another minor league team.

 The ballpark

 The name of the 1908 York Beach home ballpark is not directly referenced.
-St. Aspinquid Park in York Beach was in use for baseball in the era.
-The park was developed in 1898 by the Portsmouth, Kittery, & York Electric Railway, located along the trolley line.
+However, St. Aspinquid Park in York Beach was in use for baseball in the era.
+The park was developed in 1898 by the Portsmouth, Kittery, & York Electric Railway and was located along the trolley line that existed in the era.